snovvcrash/snovvcrash.github.io/_posts/2023-02-14-pic-generation-for-threadless-injection.md

 In his blog Chetan provides a way to build a C function with a small assembly stub for proper stack alignment and returning to the caller gracefully.

 > In order to make sure that our shellcode is always stack aligned, we will write a small assembly stub which will align the stack and call our C function which would act as our entrypoint.
-We will convert this assembly code to an object file which we will later link to our C source code.
+We will convert this assembly code to an object file which we will later link to our C source code. – Chetan Nayak (@NinjaParanoid)

 [![bruteratel-alignstack.png](/assets/images/pic-generation-for-threadless-injection/bruteratel-alignstack.png)](/assets/images/pic-generation-for-threadless-injection/bruteratel-alignstack.png)
 {:.center-image}